EXMOOR COTTAGE HOLIDAYS

 The highest part of the parish is known as The Chains, at 480 metres above sea level.
 The great Mesolithic ridgeway across Exmoor, thought to be part of the only continuous ridgeway from England to Cornwall, runs along the top of The Chains, passing numerous groups of Neolithic stone sets and Bronze Age barrows.
 Below this is Pinkery Pond, source of the river Barle and thought to have been made to feed a canal that was never built; and charming Challacombe reservoir, above which is the source of the river Bray and the abandoned farmstead of Radworthy.

-The Chains have the largest group of prehistoric monuments on Exmoor, probably in use for over two thousand years.
-The seven foot high Longstone at the head of the river Bray, a recently discovered mortuary platform nearby (where bodies were exposed to the elements, or excarnated) and the enigmatic Quincunx (five stones arranged in the same pattern as the five on a dice) all date from the Neolithic period (around 3000 BC).
+The Chains have the largest group of prehistoric monuments on Exmoor, which were probably in use for over two thousand years.
+The seven foot high Longstone at the head of the river Bray; a possible mortuary platform nearby (where bodies were exposed to the elements, or excarnated) and the enigmatic Quincunx (five stones arranged in the same pattern as the five on a dice) all date from the Neolithic period (around 3000 BC).
 When approached from the valley below, the Longstone points straight up into the sky, no doubt marking the birth of the river Bray.
 The Chapman Barrows, a large group of burial mounds from the Bronze Age (about 1500 BC) occupy the ridge of the hill and are visible for miles.
 Each began as a ring of stones (a ring cairn) used for excarnation, perhaps for a few generations, and when decommissioned, a large mound was built over the top.
-Extraordinarily, each mound is made from turf and topsoil from about 10 acres of cultivated land, which must have been rendered useless for hundreds of years afterwards.
+Incredibly, each mound is made from turf and topsoil from about 10 acres of cultivated field, which field must have been rendered useless for hundreds of years afterwards.